Hypersphere Cosmology. (6) P J Carroll 28/2/2021

 The evidence for one-way cosmological evolution remains mixed.
-The entropy of a vast Glome Hypersphere may remain constant as a function of its hypersurface area.
-On the very large scale the universe needs only the ability to break neutrons to maintain constant entropy.
+The entropy of a vast Glome Hypersphere can remain constant as a function of its hypersurface area.
+On the very large scale the universe needs only the ability to break neutrons and to break black holes to maintain constant entropy.
 Very distant parts of the universe appear to contain structures far too large to have evolved in the BB timescale.

 Widely spatially separated observers within the universe may see a quite different CMBR or perhaps none at all, because the CMBR originates from near their antipodes.

 Consider that a galaxy like our own lies near to our antipode point.
 Such a galaxy will have a spherical Hot Gas Halo extending for several hundred thousand light years around it, accounting for about half of its mass, and at a temperature of about I million Kelvin.